Skip to main content

 note

-availablePaymentGateways may contain other Payment Apps as well as older Payment Gateways (plugins) configured in the Dashboard.
+availablePaymentGateways may contain other Payment Apps as well as legacy Plugins configured in the Dashboard.
 You should ignore the ones that you don't want to use for a specific checkout.

 Obtaining Adyen payment methods